jsonstat/euro/docs/API.md

 });
 ```

+(If you use a dataset ID as input, you won&rsquo;t be able to choose language or API version.)

 ### fetchQuery

 Gets a query or a dataset ID and returns a promise of an explicit version of the original query.
 By default, only the last time period is retrieved: a second parameter (*false*) can be provided to retrieve all the time periods available.